 - For PrinterPS, this shows the type of printer selected, and the paper size: you can toggle the paper size between A4 and B5 by clicking on this window.
-There are also boxes allowing you to choose between portrait and landscape formats, auto paper feed and manual feed, and a button marked Title: when switched on, a title consisting of the page number, the full pathname of the document being printed, and the date and time, is printed as a heading to each page. - For PrinterDM, the window shows the printer type; successive clicks on the name box cycle through the various printers and resolution levels supported.
+There are also boxes allowing you to choose between portrait and landscape formats (for Text printing), auto paper feed and manual feed, and a button marked Title: when switched on, a title consisting of the page number, the full pathname of the document being printed, and the date and time, is printed as a heading to each page of text. - For PrinterDM, the window shows the printer type; successive clicks on the name box cycle through the various printers and resolution levels supported.
+For Text printing, control is also given over the control sequence to use at the end of each line of text.

-To remove the printer characteristics window, click on its close icon.
+To remove the Printer characteristics window, click on its close icon.

-To print a text file using PrinterPS or PrinterDM, drag the file onto the printer driver icon.
-While the file is being printed, 'Printing' appears beneath the icon.
-To interrupt printing, choose Stop Printing from the icon bar menu.
+To print a text file, Draw file or Paint file using PrinterPS or PrinterDM, drag the file onto the printer driver icon.
+In the case of Draw or Paint files, if the application is not already running, it will be loaded before the file is printed.
+Text files, on the other hand, are printed directly 'in the background' by the printer driver.
+While a Text file is being printed, Printing appears beneath the icon.
+To interrupt printing, choose Stop printing from the icon bar menu.